That Championship Season: Broadway revival (2011)

 Gregory Mosher directed a revival of the play on Broadway at the Bernard B. Jacobs Theatre.
 Previews began on February 9, 2011, with a limited engagement from March 6 to May 29, 2011.
 It starred Brian Cox as Coach, Jim Gaffigan as George Sikowski, Chris Noth as Phil Romano, Jason Patric (Miller's son) as Tom Daley and Kiefer Sutherland as James Daley.
 Highlights of the production were released on February 25, 2011.
-The revival met with a lukewarm reception from the critics.
+The revival was met with an indifferent reception from critics.

 Reception

 At the time of its premiere, That Championship Season was a critical success.
 Those who liked the play complimented its humor, dialogue, and characters.
 Reviewing the Broadway production, Clive Barnes of the New York Times wrote, "Mr. Miller has a perfect ear and instinct for the rough and tumble profanity of locker-room humor.
-The coarsely elegant gibes go along with Mr. Miller’s indictment of a society, which opens with an ironic playing of the National Anthem and then lacerates the sickness of small-town America full of bigotry, double-dealing, racism and hate."
+The coarsely elegant gibes go along with Mr. Miller’s indictment of a society, which opens with an ironic playing of the National Anthem and then lacerates the sickness of small-town America full of bigotry, double-dealing, racism, and hate."

 Film adaptations

 Miller wrote and directed the film adaptation of the play that was released in 1982.
-Robert Mitchum starred as the Coach, replacing William Holden, who had died before filming began.
+Robert Mitchum starred as the Coach.
 Bruce Dern, Stacy Keach, Martin Sheen, and Paul Sorvino completed the cast.

-In 1999, Miller wrote another screenplay for television that was directed by Paul Sorvino, who also played the Coach.
-This version also starred Vincent D'Onofrio, Terry Kinney, Tony Shalhoub, and Gary Sinise, and the latter was a co-producer.
+In 1999, Miller wrote another screenplay for television directed by Paul Sorvino, who also played the Coach.
+This version also starred Vincent D'Onofrio, Terry Kinney, Tony Shalhoub, and co-producer Gary Sinise.